pkherring/reimagined-workflow/src/db/alembic/README.md

 # Generic single-database configuration.

+# Configuration
+When configuring the `target_metadata`, make sure to import `Base` from the models module, not the location of the parent class.

 ## Notes on how to use Alembic
 1. Modify the model in `src/db/models.py`
 2. Run `alembic revision --autogenerate -m "message"`